mecid/mecid.github.io/_posts/2024-02-19-discovering-swift-collections-package.md

 printSet(letters.unordered) // Set
 ```

 Whenever you need to pass the elements of the *OrderedSet* as an *Array*, you can use the *elements* property, or you can use the *unordered* property whenever you want to extract the plain *Set* of the elements.
-Remember, the *OrderedSet* type implements most of the functions from the *SetAlgebra* protocol but doesn't conform to it.
+Remember, the *OrderedSet* type implements most of the functions from the *SetAlgebra* protocol but doesn't conform to it, that's why it has the *unordered* property.

 ```swift
 let lettersAndNumbers: OrderedDictionary = [